 - Find a workspace that has good lighting and ventilation, and lots of space for working and storage.
 Some of the projects here may take up to 3 days, and you’ll need to store all those materials we will be repurposing.

 - Determine the purpose of your rug.
 Is it an area rug to anchor a room, a doormat or maybe just a cheeky bright area in an otherwise drab utility room?

 - Invest in storage baskets as a lot of rug making includes lots of strips of fabric.

 - Braiding is a relaxing technique that you can easily do in your family room or living room while you watch television.
 Use a peg to ensure the braids won’t unravel and keep tight.

 How to make a rug – easy and fabulous ideas

 For this project, print out a maze pattern.
 Either put strips of paper or masking tape onto your rug and then adjust the paper or tape to match the pattern.
 Finally, get your clippers and buzz out your maze, for some really interesting conversation.

 (2) Denim Delight

-Take some old jeans and turn them into this fabulous rug that will surely amaze house guests and family members – it’s trendy and funky with a touch of cheekiness.
-You need several pairs of jeans and their pant legs.
-So that means this is a great project if you’re planning to make yourself some cut-off shorts.
-Then cut the legs into the length of its leg, with one end slightly tapering.
-Sew together in a circle.
-Sew leftover denim fabric in the middle and you are now standing on the pants of your success.
+Take some old jeans and turn them into this fabulous rug that is sure to amaze house guests and family members – it’s trendy and funky with just a touch of cheekiness.
+You’ll need several pairs of jeans and their pant legs, so its a great project if you’re planning to make yourself some cut-off shorts.
+Cut the legs down the length, with one end slightly tapered then sew together into a circle.
+Sew leftover denim fabric in the middle and you can now stand on the pants of your success.

 Source: How to Make a Rug Using Jeans